piotrmurach/tty-prompt/README.md

 #### 2.6.1.1 `:disabled`

-The `:disabled` key indicates whether to display a choice as currently unavailable to select.
+The `:disabled` key indicates to display a choice as currently unavailable to select.
 Disabled choices are displayed with a cross `✘` character next to them.
 If the choice is disabled, it cannot be selected.
 The value for the `:disabled` is used next to the choice to provide reason for excluding it from the selection menu.
 For example:

 ```ruby
 choices = [